alphastrata/jemini/examples/discord-bot/README.md

 ## Setting Up the Jemini API Key

-1. Follow the instructions in the [Jemini README](../../README.md) to obtain a Jemini API key.
+1. Follow the instructions in the [Jemini README](../../README.md) to obtain a Gemini/Google AI Studio API key.
 2. Store the API key in a `.env` file at the root of your project:
    > .env file